kaorahi/katawrap/README.md

 * Handicap stones (AB[], AW[]) are regarded as normal moves in SGF.
 Related to that, specification of the initial player (PL[]) is ignored in SGF.
 * `reportDuringSearchEvery` and `action` are not supported in queries.
 * Error handling is almost missing.
 * The fields and the options may be changed in future.
+(Check "incompatible change!" messages in git log.)

 Never consider to open "public katawrap server" as it accesses local files and may show their contents in error messages if `sgfFile` is given in the query.
 Though there is the option `-disable-sgf-file`, it is not tested sufficiently yet.